donaldraymond/crystallography-scripts/README.md

 The purpose of this script is to download atomic coordinates and reflections files from the [Protein Data Bank.](www.rcsb.org)

-The user can either pass the script a PDB ID in the command line e.g. `grabPDB.sh 1yks` or input the ID when asked.
+The user can either pass the script a PDB ID in the command line e.g. `PDB_data.sh 1yks` or input the ID when asked.

 The script downloads the PDB and sf.mmCIF files from the PDB.
 It then converts the cif file to an MTZ using CIF2MTZ and then calculates map coefficients using REFMAC5.